Last updated: March 29, 2023

 The scope of our ISMS includes the applications, systems, people and processes involved in the development, delivery and operation of Nureva’s collaboration hardware products, software products and subscription services.

-Our information security and privacy roles are independent of our information systems and product development functions; reporting directly to the VP, Legal and General Counsel.
+Our information security and privacy roles are independent of our information systems and product development functions, reporting directly to the vice president, legal and general counsel.

 People are central to our ISMS.

-Our network architecture follows industry recommended practices of segmentation; the internal enterprise network is logically and physically separate from the Span Workspace production network with several layers of access control implemented to restrict access to the Span production environment.
+Our network architecture follows industry recommended practices of segmentation; the internal enterprise network is logically and physically separate from the production network with several layers of access control implemented to restrict access to the production environment.